WICG/historical-paymentrequest/docs/rationale.md

 Our hope is that this API is a starting point.
 A way to provide immediate value to a problem where a solution is sorely needed, as well as a way to begin the conversation to better understand the needs of merchants and developers.

 Feedback is not only welcome, but encouraged.

+### On Privacy

+Protecting user data and ensuring that it is only shared with merchants via the consent of the user is incredibly important to us.
+So while it is possible that we could implement a payment system with less friction, whereby information is automatically shared with the merchants requesting it, we don't think this is in the best interest of users.
+This is why PaymentRequest is designed to always invoke UI.

+### FAQ

+**Wasn't something like this tried before with requestAutocomplete?
+Why a new API?
+What's different now?**

+RequestAutocomplete was a good starting point, but it had a few limitations:

+1. It was designed to only work with credit cards.
+This is great for some regions, but it doesn't work well in demographics where credit cards are not the primary form of payment.
+2. It didn't provide a great mechanism to address the problem of removing raw credit card numbers from the ecosystem.
+It also didn't allow us to bring newer forms of payment that leverage strong device authentication (e.g. Apple Pay, Android Pay, Samsung Pay, etc) into the web platform.
+3. It failed to get much cross-browser traction, most likely due to the issues above as well ecosystem challenges.

+PaymentRequest addresses the issues above and has been a collaborative effort from the beginning.
+We hope that a combination of cross-browser adoption along with the recent rapid rate of progress in the payments ecosystem will alow us to fundamentally improve payments on the web plaform.

+**Why collect shipping addresses but not things like coupon codes, loyalty cards, etc?**

+This goes back to the idea of starting simple and taking an iterative approach with this API.
+Things like loyalty cards and coupons are an important part of the checkout process, but they aren't *essential.* Shipping information, however, is a fundamental part of every checkout flow that involves the purchase of a physical good.
+Furthermore, if our goal, as stated above, is to fundamentally improve the checkout experience on the web, we can't just optimize the final step of the checkout flow (i.e. the collection of payment information).

+In the future, based on feedback from merchants and developers, we may add support for coupon codes, loyalty cards, and more.